Russia in the Junior Eurovision Song Contest 2020: Akademiya Eurovision 2020

 The Russian broadcaster, VGTRK, announced on 2 April 2020 that they would be participating in the 2020 contest.
 Submissions for entrants were open between 6 April to 25 August, with the audition stage taking place in the Russian capital, Moscow, in September 2020.
 VGTRK announced on 15 September that a total of eleven artists would be competing in the national final.
 The national selection of the entrant for Russia took place on 25 September 2020, and was televised a day later on 26 September.
 The winner was determined by a voting split of 50% jury members and 50% internet voting which opened on 16 September and closed on 24 September.
 Sofia Feskova won the national final with the song "Moy novy den".

 Artist and song information

 Sofia Feskova

-Sofia Feskova (София Феськова; born 5 September 2009) is a 12 year old Russian singer from St. Petersburg.
+Sofia Feskova (София Феськова; born 5 September 2009) is a Russian singer from St. Petersburg.
 She represented Russia at the Junior Eurovision Song Contest 2020 with the song "Moy novyy den".